Q. AMC 10/12 #1. What score do you have to get on the AMC 8 to be invited to take the AMC 10?

 (1) you have the express permission of the other school's AMC Contest Manager, and

 (2) all local school regulations and permissions allow a student from one school to enter another school.
 All responsibility for see that both conditions above are fulfilled falls on the student seeking alternate date.
-It may be easier to get your school to administer the A-date, see Frequently Asked Question General #7 by clicking here.

 We do our best to make sure AIME qualifiers are accounted for, but we do not forward school winner scores.
 Also, usually the alternate school does not count your score at their school, so you can't be a school winner there either.

-Q. AMC 10/12 #28.
+Q. AMC 10/12 #14.
 What is the difference in AMC 10A and 10B?

 A. Both the AMC 10 A and the AMC 10 B have the same number of questions, the same scoring and the same rules for adminstration.
 The only difference is that each has a distinct set of questions, although the two contests are designed to be equal in difficulty and distribution of topics.